Every story has a beginning, and this one starts with an ugly little speaker cabinet that no one wanted, until it found a loving home:

 Here's a picture taken as soon as the bulk of the relic paint was removed; I kept the two bridge mounting studs screwed in, to keep paint chips out of the stud anchors:

 Next step was rubbing it all down with steel wool to get the last paint remnants off, and smooth it all down:

 Here are close up shots of two of the fake worn-through spots on the body; note the tough clear coat that resisted scraping:

 In the next picture, the top had been steel wooled as much as possible without wearing the original finish down too much.
 It's hard to see the wood grain of the top veneer layer beneath the semi-transparent black satin finish (possibly called "Worn Ebony"?) in this outdoor shot, but it's a very nicely done, subtly attractive top coat:

 The last five pictures are slightly out of sequence - a pickguard was made after the red and black paint was removed, but before the body was steel wooled.
 You can see the newly drilled pickguard mounting holes if you look closely.

-In Part 2, we'll make (or actually, adapt) the new pickguard, and look at a couple other mods that might work with the Epiphone Les Paul Special II.
+In Part 2, we'll make (or actually, adapt) a new pickguard - actually the first 'guard this Epi ever had - and look at a couple other mods that might work with the Epiphone Les Paul Special II.
 In the meantime, we'll end this installment with another view of the restyled ugly little Epiphone: